UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ### Local database setup

+If using docker the database will be configured automatically.

 #### Windows
 - Download the installer and PostgreSQL 15 [here](https://www.postgresql.org/download/windows/)
 - Follow default installation steps (no additional software is required from Stack Builder upon completion)